J&J Medical Connect

 9 (7.1)

-Note: Safety analysis set (all patients who received at least 1 dose of any treatment).Abbreviations: AE, adverse event; SAE, serious adverse event.
+Note: Safety analysis set (all patients who received at least 1 dose of any treatment).

-aPatients who received at least 1 dose of UPTRAVI (n=119) or placebo (n=120).bAEs occurring in at least 25% of patients in either treatment arm.
+aPatients who received at least 1 dose of UPTRAVI (n=119) or placebo (n=120).

 GRIPHON and TRITON Post Hoc Pooled Analysis

 The GRIPHON and TRITON post hoc pooled analysis was conducted to evaluate the effect of early UPTRAVI initiation on PAH disease progression and survival.
 The combined dataset included 649 newly diagnosed (≤6 months) patients with PAH.
 Patients randomized to UPTRAVI in each study formed the pooled UPTRAVI group (n=329) and patients randomized to placebo in each study formed the pooled control group (n=320).
 The majority of patients in the pooled analysis groups received UPTRAVI or placebo in combination with other PAH-specific medications (77% in the pooled UPTRAVI group and 74% in the pooled control group).
-Approximately 44% of patients in each group were on combination ERA + PDE-5i at baseline.5
+Approximately 44% of patients in each group were on combination ERA+PDE-5i at baseline.5

 In the pooled dataset, 67 (20%) patients in the pooled UPTRAVI group experienced a first disease progression event compared to 116 (36%) in the pooled control group.
-UPTRAVI reduced the risk of disease progression by 52% (HR 0.48; 95% CI, 0.35-0.66) compared to control.
-Kaplan-Meier (KM) estimates for survival in the pooled UPTRAVI and pooled control groups were 95.9% and 96.5% at month 6, 92.7% and 92.0% at month 12, and 87.8% and 83.3% at month 24, respectively.
-The HR for risk of all-cause death was 0.70 (95% CI, 0.46-1.10) for the pooled UPTRAVI group versus the pooled control group.5
+UPTRAVI reduced the risk of disease progression by 52% (HR, 0.48; 95% CI, 0.35-0.66) compared to control.
+KM estimates for survival in the pooled UPTRAVI and pooled control groups were 95.9% and 96.5% at month 6, 92.7% and 92.0% at month 12, and 87.8% and 83.3% at month 24, respectively.
+The HR for risk of all-cause death was 0.70 (95% CI, 0.46-1.10) for the pooled UPTRAVI group versus the pooled control group.
+KM estimates for survival in the pooled UPTRAVI and pooled control groups were 95.7% and 95.6% at month 12 and 93.1% and 89.9% at month 24, respectively, when UPTRAVI was administered as part of triple oral combination therapy within 6 months of diagnosis.5

 The median exposure to study treatment was 16.7 months and 13.4 months in the pooled UPTRAVI and pooled control groups, respectively.
 The most frequent AEs observed in the pooled UPTRAVI group versus the pooled control group were headache (7.3% vs 5.5%), diarrhea (4.6% vs 2.8%), nausea (3.7% vs 2.2%), and peripheral edema (2.8% vs 3.3%).
 There were 85 (26%) patients in the pooled UPTRAVI group and 100 (31%) in the pooled control group who discontinued treatment due to an AE.5

-Real-world Evidence
+Real-World Evidence

 Information From SPHERE (SelexiPag: tHe usErs dRug rEgistry)